Giants hit 3 more homers to back Cueto, beat Angels 6-1 - WHIZ News

 Angels: A day after his start in Oakland, LHP José Quintana went on the 10-day injured list with inflammation in his throwing shoulder, though he will undergo further tests.
 Lefty José Quijada was recalled from Triple-A Salt Lake to take his roster spot.
 “That’s what we’re thinking it is but we want to make sure.
 He was feeling it that last inning out there and of course the velocity was coming down,” manager Joe Maddon said.
 “When he says he’s hurt, he’s hurt.” … C Max Stassi concluded his four-game rehab assignment while recovering from a concussion and “he’s ready to go,” Maddon said.

-Giants: RHP Kevin Gausman underwent an MRI exam a day after leaving his start at Dodger Stadium with left hip tightness after pitching six shutout innings.
+Giants: Longoria said he won’t play Tuesday and is scheduled for an MRI exam. … RHP Kevin Gausman’s MRI turned up clean after he left his start Sunday at Dodger Stadium with left hip tightness after pitching six shutout innings.
 C Curt Casali has been dealing with a troublesome wrist that affects him swinging the bat.
 “Both are doing fine,” Kapler said… LHP Scott Kazmir was placed on the restricted list “to attend to a personal matter at home,” according to Kapler and LHP Conner Menez was recalled from Triple-A Sacramento.

 MINOR TRADE